The Topology of Local Computing in Networks: Warm Up: Coloring and MIS in the Ring

 \subsubsection{Impossibility in Zero Rounds}

-\emph{Name-preserving maps.} Let us consider an alleged ID-oblivious algorithm $\alg$ which reduces $3$-coloring to MIS in zero rounds.
+\emph{Name-preserving maps.} Let us consider an alleged name-independent algorithm $\alg$ which reduces $3$-coloring to MIS in zero rounds.
 Such an algorithm sees only the node's color $c\in\{1,2,3\}$, and must map it to some $x\in\{0,1\}$.
 This induces a mapping $\delta$, that maps every pair $(p_i,c)$ with $i\in \{-1,0,1\}$ and $c\in\{1,2,3\}$, to a pair $\delta(p_i,c)=(p_i,x)$ with $x\in\{0,1\}$.
-We say that such a mapping is \emph{name-preserving}.
-By the name-preservation property, the algorithm maps the vertices in Fig.~\ref{fig:complex3coloring} to the vertices in Fig.~\ref{fig:complexMIS}(b) while preserving the names $p_{-1},p_0,p_1$ of these vertices.
-Therefore, the algorithm induces a \emph{chromatic} simplicial map $\delta:\LCOL_{2}\to\LMIS$.
-The term ``chromatic'' is the formal way to express that a vertex $(p,x)$ is mapped to a vertex $(p,y)$, that is, the ``color''~$p$, i.e., its name, is preserved.
+We say that such a mapping is \emph{name-preserving}, i.e., the algorithm maps the vertices in Figure~\ref{fig:complex3coloring} to the vertices in Figure~\ref{fig:complexMIS}(b) while preserving the names $p_{-1},p_0,p_1$ of these vertices.
+Therefore, the algorithm induces a \emph{name-preserving} simplicial map $\delta:\LCOL_{2}\to\LMIS$.
+The term name-preserving (sometimes refered to as \emph{chromatic}) is the formal way to express the fact that a vertex $(p,x)$ is mapped to a vertex $(p,y)$, that is, the name~$p$ is preserved.